ivantopo/sbt-newrelic/README.md

 sbt-newrelic
 ============

-Simple plugin to run applications with the newrelic agent
+Simple plugin to run applications with the newrelic agent.